 Follow these creative lead generation tips to help build an even bigger list of qualified individuals interested in your business.

-1. Within YouTube
+1. Links Within YouTube

 It’s no secret that video is becoming a bigger part of the marketing puzzle for many businesses today.
 The emergence of Facebook video ads, Twitter autoplay videos, branded Snapchat video stories, along with live streaming apps like Meerkat and Periscope.

 So it would only make sense that your business has a presence on the largest video social network on the web, right?

 According to eMarketer, only 9% of small businesses have an account on YouTube.
 It seems like most SMB marketers overlook the fact that video accounts 50% of all mobile traffic, and that the average viewing session for a YouTube watcher is around 40 minutes.

 If you’re one of the marketers who has yet to jump on the bandwagon, what's holding you back?
 And if you’re one of the marketers who regularly posts videos to YouTube, then the preceding statistics aren’t surprising.
 You’re likely seeing a boost in ROI across the board.